Vooty Masters 2024: Shaurya Binu maintains lead with second straight 66 - www.lokmattimes.com

 Vooty Masters 2024: Shaurya Binu maintains lead with second straight 66

-Vikarabad (Telangana), Feb 22 Bengaluru teenager Shaurya Binu maintained his lead after posting a second straight six-under 66 ...
+Vikarabad (Telangana) [India], February 23 : Bengaluru teenager Shaurya Binu maintained his lead after posting a second straight six-under ...

-Vikarabad (Telangana), Feb 22 Bengaluru teenager Shaurya Binu maintained his lead after posting a second straight six-under 66 in Round Two that took his total to 12-under 132 at the INR 1 crore Vooty Masters 2024 being played at the Vooty Golf County in Vikarabad, Telangana on Thursday.
+Vikarabad (Telangana) [India], February 23 : Bengaluru teenager Shaurya Binu maintained his lead after posting a second straight six-under 66 in round two that took his total to 12-under 132 at the Vooty Masters 2024 being played at the magnificent Vooty Golf County in Vikarabad.

 After making a birdie and bogey each over the next six holes, Shaurya closed the day on a high with birdies on the last two holes that came as a result of conversions from 20 feet and 35 feet respectively.